 These nearby events give Leonia residents festival-like experiences without changing the borough's quieter, residential character.

-Through March 2026, living in Leonia means enjoying a stable, arts‑aware, and family‑oriented environment just minutes from Manhattan.
-The streets remain tree‑lined and calm, with Wood Park and Overpeck County Park providing accessible green space as the weather warms.
+Through May 2026, living in Leonia means enjoying a stable, arts-aware, and family-oriented environment just minutes from Manhattan.
+The streets remain tree-lined and calm, with Wood Park and Overpeck County Park providing accessible green space at peak spring season.

 9,300 people live in Leonia, NJ Neighborhood Guide & Real Estate | Explore Bergen County’s Hidden Gem, where the median age is 46.4 and the average individual income is $68,548.
 Data provided by the U.S. Census Bureau.